| Title: | Tidy RSS for R |

 lower-level control over the parsing of dates, it's better to leave

-and then parse these yourself.
+parse_dates equal to FALSE and then parse these yourself.

 Robert Myles McDonnell, [email protected]